+Kratom has quickly gained popularity for its potential wellness benefits.
 Kratom seems to be popping up in smoke shops and health stores alike.
-Kratom has quickly gained popularity for its potential medicinal and mood-enhancing abilities.
 But are kratom alkaloids safe?
 Here is everything you need to know about kratom alkaloids.

 What is Kratom?

-Kratom, sometimes known as kratem, is derived from evergreen trees that are native to several Southeast Asian countries including Thailand and Indonesia.
-The current scientific classification for the kratom tree is mitragyna speciosa, though the plant was reclassified several times by the scientific community.
+Kratom, sometimes known as kratem, is a natural substance derived from evergreen trees native to several Southeast Asian countries, including Thailand and Indonesia.
+The current scientific classification for the kratom tree is mitragyna speciosa, though the scientific community reclassified the plant several times.

 What are Alkaloids?